cvxgrp/cvxpygen/README.md

 ### 3. Solve & Compare

-As summarized in ``example_test.py``, you can assign parameter values and solve the problem both by conventional CVXPY and via the generated code, which is wrapped inside the custom CVXPY solve method ``cpg_solve``.
+As summarized in ``example_test.py``, after assigning parameter values, you can solve the problem both by conventional CVXPY and via the generated code, which is wrapped inside the custom CVXPY solve method ``cpg_solve``.

 ```python
 from CPG_code.cpg_solver import cpg_solve